A comprehensive guideline for regularization-path variable selection in high-dimensional Gaussian linear regression: Comparison study

-Finally, we evaluate the variable identification by using three metrics: the recall (the proportion of the relevant variables among the explaining variables), the specificity (the proportion of the non explaining variables not selected among the non explaining variables) and the false discovery proportion (the proportion of irrelevant variables among the selected variables).
-By averaging on the test sets, the false discovery proportion becomes the FDR.
-Since the objective is to limit the irrelevant variables while selecting as many explaining variables as possible, recall and specificity are expected to be close to 1 while the false discovery rate is expected to be low or close to the fixed level for the knockoffs method.
+where $\Hat{\beta}_{\Hat{\lambda}}$ is the estimator of $\beta^*$ calculated on $\left((Y_i,X_i) \in \mathbb{R} \times \mathbb{R}^p\right)_{\{1 \leq i \leq n\}}$.
+As data are centered and scaled, a MSE value ($\in \mathbb{R}_+$) lower than $1$ means that the selected variables predict $Y$ better than the empty set.
+The recall is the proportion of selected active variables among the active variables, the specificity is the proportion of non-active variables not selected among the non-active variables and the FDP is the proportion of selected non-active variables among the selected variables across the samples for which at least one variable is selected.
+By construction, recall and specificity cannot be separated in the analyses and they jointly quantify the ability to limit the selection of non-active variables while selecting as many active variables as possible.
+In many application domains, it is very important to limit the selection of non-active variables and controlling the FDP is preferred.
+This metric evaluates the quality of the selected subset of variables by ensuring control of the percentage of selected non-active variables among the selected variables.
+Recall, specificity and FDP values belong to $[0,1]$.
+Recall and specificity are expected to be close to $1$ while the FDP is expected to be low.